dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/govern/model-contracts.md

 - Removing or modifying one of the `constraints` on an existing column (dbt v1.6 or higher).
 - Removing a contracted model constitutes a breaking change.
 A model is considered 'removed' if it is deleted, renamed, or disabled:
   - When you remove a versioned model, you will receive an error.
-  - If the model is unversioned, dbt will raise a warning.
+  - When you remove an unversioned contract, you will receive a warning.

 More details are available in the [contract reference](/reference/resource-configs/contract#detecting-breaking-changes).